Ayush-ds-phy/FUTURE_DS_02/README.md

-# FUTURE_DS_02
-Facebook Ad Analysis Dashboard
+#Facebook Ad Analysis Dashboard
 This project is an end-to-end analysis and visualization of Facebook ad campaign performance using real-world data.
 It focuses on identifying top-performing ads, understanding user engagement, and analyzing demographic insights through a Power BI dashboard.

-Dataset
+#Dataset
 Sourced from Kaggle

 Contains detailed Facebook ad data including impressions, clicks, spend, age, gender, and conversion metrics